How do you celebrate the holidays?

 In America, people start talking about the holidays around November, which is also when Christmas songs start playing on the radio.
 You might also start seeing symbols of the holidays—like the Christmas tree—after Halloween and Thanksgiving decorations are taken down.

-To join in on those holiday conversations, here are some words you’ll need to know!
+In the meantime, so you can join in on holiday conversations, here are some other words you’ll also need to know!

 35 Jolly English Vocabulary Words for a Truly Rockin’ Christmas